ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/1-opencv-compilers.md

 MSVC (Microsoft Visual C++) and Clang are both compilers that are available for developers building Windows on Arm applications.

 * __MSVC__: Developed by Microsoft, MSVC is a compiler that is part of the Visual Studio IDE.
 It is designed specifically for Windows, and integrates well with the Windows development ecosystem.
+MSVC is ideal for Windows-focused projects requiring seamless integration with Visual Studio.

 * __Clang__: Part of the LLVM project, Clang is an Open Source compiler that is known for its modern design and cross-platform capabilities.

-MSVC is ideal for Windows-focused projects requiring seamless integration with Visual Studio.
-Clang is better-suited for cross-platform projects, or when using modern C++ features.
+Clang is better suited to cross-platform projects, or when using modern C++ features.